typora/support.typora.io/_posts/2018-10-22-Spellcheck.md

 ## Windows 10

-On Windows 10, Typora may use the system built-in spellchecker, you could enable "Highlight misspelled words" in Windows Settings → Devices → Typing.
+On Windows 10, Typora may use the system built-in spellchecker, you could enable "Highlight misspelled **words**" in Windows Settings → Devices → Typing.

 ## Install Missing Dictionaries